How to Disable Lock Screen on Windows 10?

 Here if you find it troublesome to stop lock screen on Windows 10 by yourself, it is strongly recommended that you try Advanced SystemCare.
 As an all-in-one system optimizer, Advanced SystemCare is capable of enabling you to disable lock screen automatically within this software.

-With no need turning to Group Policy or Power Options, now let Advanced SystemCare turn off Windows 10 lock screen for you.
+With no need of turning to Group Policy or Power Options, now let Advanced SystemCare turn off Windows 10 lock screen for you.

 1. Download, install and run Advanced SystemCare.